DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Silver Spring features three stations on the Red Line.

 Plenty of apartment and condominium buildings are tucked within this compact community, while more traditional suburban homes spread out from the center.
-As a result, Silver Spring offers a wider range of affordable to expensive options than many other D.C. neighborhoods, making it among the best places to live in Maryland for young adults.
+As a result, Silver Spring offers a wider range of affordable to expensive options than many other DC neighborhoods, making it among the best places to live in Maryland for young adults.

 Downtown Bethesda features pedestrian streets and many outdoor dining opportunities.